-13.5 CRC Check Value
+13.4 CRC Check Value

-The CRC check value will be located in the CRCACC registers after the CRC calculation has finished.
-The check value will depend on the ACCM and SHIFTM mode settings.

-When the ACCM bit is set, the CRC module augments the data with a number of zeros equal to the length of the polynomial to align the final check value.
-When the ACCM bit is not set, the CRC will stop at the end of the data.
-A number of zeros equal to the length of the polynomial can then be entered into CRCDATA to find the same check value as Augmented mode.
+The CRC check value can be accessed using the CRCOUT registers after a CRC calculation has completed.
+The check value is dependent on the configuration of the ACCM and SHIFTM mode settings.
+When the ACCM bit is set, the CRC module will augment the data with a number of zeros equal to the length of the polynomial to align the final check value.
+When the ACCM bit is not set, the CRC will stop at the end of the data and no additional zeroes will be augmented to the final value.
+The user can manually augment a number of additional zeroes equal to the length of the polynomial by entering them into the CRCDATA register, which will yield the same check value as Augmented mode.
 Alternatively, the expected check value can be entered at this point to make the final result equal zero.

-When the CRC check value is computed with the SHIFTM bit set, selecting LSb first, and the ACCM bit is set then the final value in the CRCACC registers will be reversed such that the LSb will be in the MSb position and vice versa (see Figure 13-2).
-This is the expected check value in bit reversed form.
-When creating a check value to be appended to a data stream, then a bit reversal must be performed on the final value to achieve the correct checksum.
-The CRC can be used to do this reversal by following the steps below:
+When the CRC check value is computed with the SHIFTM (LSb first) and ACCM bits set, the final value in the CRCOUT registers will be reversed such that the LSb will be in the MSb position and vice versa (Figure 13-1).

+When creating a check value to be appended to a data stream, then a reversal must be performed on the final value to achieve the correct checksum.
+The CRC can be used to do this reversal by following the steps below.

-- 1. Save CRCACC value in user RAM space.
+- 1. Save CRCOUT value in user RAM space.

-- 2. Clear the CRCACC registers.
+- 2. Clear the CRCOUT registers.

 - 3. Clear the CRCXOR registers.

-- 4. Write the saved CRCACC value to the CRCDATA input.
+- 4. Write the saved CRCOUT value to the CRCDATA input.

-The properly oriented check value will be in the CRCACC registers as the result.
+If the steps listed above were followed completely, the properly orientated check value will be in the CRCOUT registers.

-13.6 CRC Interrupt
+13.5 CRC Interrupt

-The CRC will generate an interrupt when the BUSY bit transitions from '1' to '0'.
-The CRCIF Interrupt Flag bit of one of the PIR registers is set every time the BUSY bit transitions, regardless of whether or not the CRC interrupt is enabled.
-The CRCIF bit can only be cleared by software.
-The CRC interrupt enable is the CRCIE bit of the corresponding PIE register.
+The CRC module will generate an interrupt when the BUSY bit transitions from '1' to '0'.
+The CRC Interrupt Flag (CRCIF) bit of the corresponding PIR register will be set every time the BUSY bit transitions, whether or not the CRC Interrupt Enable (CRCIE) has been set.
+The CRCIF bit must be cleared by software by the user.
+If the user has the CRCIE bit set, then the CPU will jump to the Interrupt Service Routine (ISR) every time that the CRCIF bit is set.

-13.7 Configuring the CRC
+13.6 Configuring the CRC Module